Wind | Western New Mexico

 The wind farm’s output is delivered to Tucson through existing transmission lines that connect to TEP’s transmission system in eastern Arizona.
 TEP will purchase the output of Borderlands from an affiliate of NextEra Energy Resources, its owner and operator.

-Borderlands supports TEP’s plan to provide more than 70 percent of its power from renewable resources and reduce carbon emissions 80 percent by 2035.
+Borderlands supports TEP’s plan to reduce carbon emissions 80 percent by 2035.
 These changes, outlined in TEP’s 2020 Integrated Resource Plan, will avoid the production of more than 50 million tons of carbon dioxide over 15 years – equivalent to taking three-quarters of a million cars off the road.

 TEP has more than 600 MW of large-scale wind and solar resources.
 Borderlands was the third large system the company brought online in 2021, including the 250-MW Oso Grande Wind Project and the Wilmot Energy Center, which includes a 100-MW solar array and a 30-MW battery energy storage system.